JetBrains/teamcity-documentation/topics/git.md

 ## Known Issues

 * `java.lang.OutOfMemoryError` while fetch repository.
 Usually occurs when there are large files in the repository.
 By default, TeamCity runs fetch in a separate process.
 To increase memory available to this process, change the teamcity.git.fetch.process.max.memory internal property (see description of this property [above](#Internal+Properties)).
 * Teamcity run as a Windows service cannot access a network mapped drives, so you cannot work with git repositories located on such drives.
-To make this work, run TeamCity using teamcity\-server.bat.
+To make this work, run TeamCity using `teamcity-server.bat`.
 * inflation using streams in JGit prevents `OutOfMemoryError`, but can be time\-consuming (see the related thread at [jgit-dev](http://dev.eclipse.org/mhonarc/lists/jgit-dev/msg00687.html) for details and the [TW-14947](http://youtrack.jetbrains.net/issue/TW-14947) issue related to the problem).
 If you meet conditions similar to those described in the issue, try to increase `teamcity.git.stream.file.threshold.mb`.
 Additionally, it is recommended to increase the overall amount of memory dedicated for TeamCity to prevent `OutOfMemoryError`.

 ## Development Links